 At NorthEast Plastic Surgery, we want to make sure you have the most accurate information before moving ahead with surgery.
 As such, we do not advertise set prices for any of our procedures on our website.
 This philosophy adheres to the guidelines for advertising of regulated health services, provided by the Australian Medical Board.

 There is a cost for an initial consultation at our Brisbane clinic, with the potential to receive a portion of this back via Medicare where eligible for rebate, provided you have a referral from your GP.
 You can call our Brisbane office on 07 3180 3400 to enquire about any out-of-pocket costs before your initial consultation as well.
-All consultations are made by appointment and you should allow one hour for your consultation to ensure adequate time for examination and any necessary questions.
+All consultations are made by appointment and you should allow one hour for your consultation process to ensure adequate time for examination and any necessary questions.

 Whilst the procedure is occasionally performed under local anaesthetic with sedation, it is most commonly performed under general anaesthetic administered by specialist anaesthetists in an accredited hospital.